LNCtips.com: Independent Fee Schedule

 Independent Legal Nurse Consultants need to develop a fee schedule before they start marketing their services.
 Charge too much and you won't get customers.
 Charge too little and your business might be unprofitable.
 There are at least three ways to set a fee schedule.
 Are you using the best method?
 How do you know if your fees are reasonable but can generate a profit?

-Cost and Profit Model.
+3) Cost and Profit Model.
 The cost and profit model determines your fees by calculating your business and personal costs, the number of billable hours you are capable of generating, and the profit you wish to make from your business.
 This model requires you to come up with hard numbers for travel, equipment, software, insurance, and living expenses.
 It also requires you to identify the amount of profit you want to make.
-To make this calculation easier, go to FreeLanceSwitch.
+To make this calculation easier, go to ConsultingSuccess to use its Consulting Fees Calculator.
 The cost and profit model is more realistic.
-It's also kind of fun to manipulate the different variables to see how they can affect your fee schedule.
+It's also fun to manipulate the different variables to see how they can affect your fee schedule.
 On the downside, it requires more thought and planning to use this model to set your fees.
 And it might change your expectations about striking it rich in the field of legal nurse consulting.